chow1026/sgOpenStreetMap/README.md

-# Udacity Data Analyst NanoDegree - Introduction to Data Wrangling
+# Singapore Open Street Map Data Wrangling

 ## Summary

-This is the repo for all the scripts from the exercises and quizes for the Introduction to Machine Learning course.
-The project is part of the Udacity Data Analyst NanoDegree program.
-In the final project folder are the various submissions of the final project.
+This is the repo for python scripts written for data wrangling of Singapore Open Street map.
+There are several versions of reports, stored in the final project folder.

-_NOTE: This repo doesn't include starter codes from the course.
-The starter code is hosted in a different repo at [IntroMachineLearning](https://github.com/chowy1026/IntroMachineLearning)._

 ## Environment Requirements